 • Almost all solutions work in 2 modes: as-you-type and in-dialog modes (a separate dialog).

 • Except for the basic text check, the majority of solutions offer extra features like: paraphrase, user analytics, contextual thesaurus, tone detection, etc. Interestingly, autocorrect and autocomplete offered by third-party solutions do not work in the Google Docs environment.
-The reason is the collision between the behaviour of Google native spell check and third-party solutions, which don’t allow providers to lock down the auto native features and launch theirs.
+The reason is the collision between the behavior of Google native spell check and third-party solutions, which don’t allow providers to lock down the auto native features and launch theirs.
 For example, providers can make it out with Google spelling and grammar lines whose markup isn’t rendered when a third-party tool works.
 Besides, WProofreader’s autocorrect and autocomplete are implemented on the keydown event (for performance purposes), which isn’t supported by Google.
 The latter problem can be addressed with more sophisticated algorithms.

 • Actions with user dictionaries (adding/removing words) by default are available from the UI and user dashboards.